What I do

 Where I work

-I'm based just outside of London in the UK, but my work spans the globe, collaborating with clients from Dubai to New Zealand to San Francisco.
-I'm generally available online Monday to Friday, 8 am to 7 pm UK time.
-However, I'm flexible and adapt my schedule to accommodate clients in different time zones.
+I'm based just outside of London in the UK, but my work spans the globe, collaborating with clients from the UK and Europe, to New Zealand and San Francisco.
+I'm flexible and will adapt my schedule to accommodate clients in different time zones.

 šŸ‘©ā€šŸ’»